JUnderCover/Star-data-with-PyOpenGL/README.md

 ### Installing

 See requirements.txt or PipFile for the required packages.
-Note that the installation of yt is optional.
+Note that the installation of yt is optional (consider removing it from PipFile).
 Code was developed with Python 3.6, but should be compatible with Python 2.

 To create scene run: